Freaking Out!: 7 Steps to Beating Stress at Work

 #2.
 Say something nice...

 Now that we got you out of bed a little earlier, you actually have time to make use of the next step.
 Compliment that significant other, and anyone else you happen to share your home with.
 Make it genuine.
-Do not compliment her eyes when she is wearing sunglasses to hide the fact that she hasn't yet put on her makeup.
+Do not compliment his or her eyes when he or she is wearing sunglasses.

 Mean it.
 You will instantly feel better.
-Once it becomes a habit, you will become addicted to it, and it will become contagious.
+Once this becomes a habit, you will become addicted to it.
+It can be contagious.

 Don't forget the kids.
-When I really put this to work, I began by telling my son how proud I was of him for the grades he brought home and how polite and respectful he had become.
-It brightened my day.
-Later when my son got home from school, I realized the effect the compliment's had on his day.
+I really noticed a difference when i put this to work on my boys.
+I began by letting my son know when I was impressed with a graded paper he brought home or how polite and respectful he had become.
+It brightened my own day.
+And later, when my son got home from school, I realized the effect the compliment's had on his day.
 Those always seemed to be his best days at school.

 Clear Your Mind